Misinformation on the virus is proving highly contagious

 Public health officials changed their tune when it became apparent that the virus could spread among people showing no symptoms.

-The mixed signals hurt, Fauci acknowledged on an interview with NPR this month.
+The mixed signals hurt, Fauci acknowledged in an interview with NPR this month.

 “The message early on became confusing,” he said.